webuildsg/webuildsg-android/README.md

 # webuildsg-android - v1.0
 > Android client for android devices with OS 4.0 and above to display the data from [We Build SG](https://webuild.sg/).
-Download from the [App Store](https://itunes.apple.com/us/app/we-build-sg/id1089421487?mt=8)!
+Coming soon to the Play Store!

 ![](images/screen-all.png)